Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_native_apps/getting_started_with_native_apps.md

 snow app version create V1
 ```

-The code above is going to create the Version number 1 of out application package, in the NATIVE_APP_QUICKSTART_PACKAGE
+Executing this command will create a version `V1` in our application package.
-database..
-You can explicitly number the patch by adding `--patch <number>` to the `snow app version create` arguments.
-Because the first version was already created, and because we did not specify the patch number, the system is going to add a new patch in the existing version.
+You can explicitly number the patch by adding `--patch <number>` as an argument to `snow app version create`.
+Because this version does not yet exist and because we did not specify the patch number, the system is going to add our code as patch 0 in this version.

-As we explained before, you can also set the version information inside the manifest.yml, therefore when you run the `snow app run` command, it is going to automatically use that version.
+As explained before, you can also set the version information inside of manifest.yml.
+In that case, running `snow app version create` without any arguments will automatically use that version.
 It would look something like this:

 ```
 version: